pimlie/nuxt-custom-element/README.md

 ## Caveats

 - See [vue-custom-element caveats](https://github.com/karol-f/vue-custom-element#caveats) for general remarks
-- The Nuxt app is not the root component!
+- The Nuxt app is **not** the root component.
 Instead, it is the first child of the root component.
 Eg in a default SPA project the Nuxt app has `_uid: 0`, but when using nuxt-custom-element it has `_uid: 1`
-- It's recommended to be _very careful_ with using `head`.
+- It's advised to be _very careful_ with using `head`.
 Using `head` will probably effect the parent page as well, not just your custom element

 ## TODO